MichaelKata/-TFMR_Retracking/README.md

 ## Special Thanks

-Special Thanks to my Synthesis professor for contributing and guiding me to finish the project.
+Special Thanks to my Synthesis professor for his significant guidance and contribution to finish the project.

 ## License

 This project is licensed under the GNU General Public License v2.0 (GPLv2).